abhishekjagtap1/Collaborative-dynmaic-gaussian-spaltting/README.md

 ## ECCV Benchmarking Time

+- **Use Pre trained gaussian point cloud for initialization -> observed PSNR upto 38 beating everyone in the race**
 - Use `getprojectionmatrix2` for training and evaluation.
 Update `NoneType` error when opening SIBR viewer using this setting.
 - Do not downsample points.
 Instead, reduce the bounds and use point painting of the same LiDAR, not a general one.

 ##  Results